 Linux server “on disk” implementation by Network

-“To drive growth and address new industry compliance initiatives, we needed a simple-to- integrate URL database solution that met IAB’s Tier 1 and other category requirements, as well as provided exceptional performance and aggressive CPM-based pricing due to our very high URL query rates.”– CEO, Network
+“To drive growth and address new industry compliance initiatives, we needed a simple-to- integrate URL database solution that met IAB’s Tier 1 and other category requirements, as well as provided exceptional performance and aggressive CPM-based pricing due to our very high URL query rates.”

-The Network was a pioneer in the ad tech industry; however, customers were requesting improved ad placement effectiveness, particularly for social network and blogging sites such as Facebook.com, blogspot.com, and other websites increasingly being targeted by advertisers where the content was changing and being updated continuously at the sub-domain and page levels.
+The Network was a pioneer in the ad tech industry; however, customers were requesting improved ad placement effectiveness, particularly for highly dynamic websites with constantly changing content which were increasingly being targeted by advertisers.

-Further, the dynamic nature of these types of websites made them particularly attractive for hackers, so the Network was also faced with the need to avoid ad placements on malicious and compromised websites.
+Further, the dynamic nature of these types of websites made them particularly attractive for attackers, so the Network was also faced with the need to improve brand safety with malicious and phishing detections.
 These problems include:

 - Ad inventory needed to be vetted in light of new IAB compliance requirements.

-- Real-time category lookups for URLs being targeted for ad placement.
+- Granular taxonomy for a broad range of category lookups for URLs being targeted for ad placement.

-- Ad placement on inappropriate websites – as websites become more and more dynamic, with content changing more frequently and sometimes continuously, the Network’s ads were increasingly being placed on websites with inappropriate content and targeting the wrong audience.
+- Ad placement on objectionable or sensitive websites – as websites become more and more dynamic, with content changing more frequently and sometimes continuously, the Network’s ads were increasingly being placed on websites with inappropriate content and targeting the wrong audience.

-- Infected websites – the worst case scenario, where the website with the ad actually hosted viruses and spyware, which raised serious customer and branding concerns.
+- Malicious websites – the worst case scenario, where the website with the ad actually hosted viruses and spyware, which raised serious customer and branding concerns.

-- Lack of verification and real-time monitoring/reporting – the Network’s database of websites did not provide the extensive coverage required to provide an acceptable level of verification.
-Additionally, the Network had virtually no ability to perform real-time monitoring and/or reporting on its ad campaigns, resulting in delayed response and transparency of reporting to its customers.
+- Lack of verification – the Network’s database of websites did not provide the extensive coverage nor accuracy required to provide an acceptable level of verification.

 The Network recognized that, in order to meet compliance requirements, improve ad placement, protect its brands and continue to grow its business, it needed to significantly improve the URL content database used for ad placement, verification and reporting.